aci996/vnt-can/README.md

 (another) vntcontroller with canbuss display.

 Goals:
-See info and change setings on display over canbus network connected to sensors and vnt controller.
+See info and change settings on display/control unit over canbus network connected to sensors and vnt controller.

 ------------------------------
 boost_controller